-Payroll expenses picked up by approx. 16% from EUR 12,222 thousand to EUR 14,151 thousand primarily because of the increase in the headcount (+14%).
-Depreciation and amortization also increased significantly by 7% from EUR 2,891 thousand in the previous year to EUR 3,107 thousand in the 2020/2021 financial year; a consequence of investments in the new sales regions.
+Payroll expenses picked up by approx. 45% from EUR 14,151 thousand to EUR 20,554 thousand mainly due to an increase in staff bonuses due to higher profits, general salaries due to inflation and headcount.

+Depreciation and amortization also increased significantly by 29% from EUR 3,107 thousand in the previous year to EUR 4,008 thousand in the 2021/2022 financial year, a consequence of investments in the new sales regions.